| Residences | Civilian Occupation |

 I also realized the danger of losing nine lives instead of one because of the large amount of fuel stored on boar[d] which was subject to direct hits from enemy shore batteries, it would mean sure death to everybody on the raft thus we had to get away from the ship as soon as possible.

-Master Sergeant Gardner died in the raft prior to rescue.
+Master Sergeant Jeffrie T. Gardner (1917–1944) died in the raft prior to rescue.
 ST-75’s survivors were rescued by the Canadian escort destroyer H.M.C.S.
 Qu’Appelle.
 After the war, in 1947, American authorities consulted French naval experts in Cherbourg about the case.
 They stated that due to strong currents, it was likely that ST-75 “has drifted away or is completely covered with sand and debris at this time” and that even if the wreck could be located, it would be too dangerous for a diver to attempt to find Private 1st Class Wescoat’s body.
 The War Department declared his body non-recoverable.

 Journal-Every Evening reported on October 16, 1947, that Wescoat would be memorialized on “A bronze plaque in memory of the members of the Independent Order of Odd Fellows in Delaware who lost their lives in World War II” at Odd Fellows Hall in Wilmington.
 Private 1st Class Wescoat is also honored on the Tablets of the Missing at the Brittany American Cemetery and at Veterans Memorial Park in New Castle, Delaware.